In the Beginning There Was Stardust.

 In high school, I discovered that what I really wanted to do with my life was to be an artist.
 There was something powerful about creating works that conveyed a deeper meaning.
 Around this time, I also fell in love with mixed media.
 I loved learning new techniques, and with mixed media, I could combine them in any way I wanted.

 After high school, I moved to San Francisco to study Fine Art at Academy of Art University.
 I was so inspired by the city and the experiences that I had there, I learned so much.
-I am currently finishing my degree in Art Education, and pursuing my goal of becoming a teacher.
+I finished my degree in Art Education in May of 2018.
+I attended SDSU for their credential program, becoming credentialed in May of 2019.
+I am currently seeking employment as a full-time art teacher.

 In 2012, I created Stardust Coyote to showcase my work as a mixed media and collage artist.
 I chose the name "Stardust Coyote" because I love the idea that we are all made of stardust, ancient atoms.
 Coyotes are my spirit animal and represent a paradoxical nature.
 Mixed media and collage use the juxtaposition of different mediums and images to create something new -- like an abstract watercolor burst intersected with meticulous line work or repurposed images like magazines cutouts that combine to create new meaning.
 I love using found materials in my work, and most of the things I use are upcycled from things that would have been thrown away.